 Even though Montebello is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-Montebello is a very ethnically-diverse village.
+Montebello is a somewhat ethnically-diverse village.
 The people who call Montebello home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montebello residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montebello include Irish, English, German, and Polish.
+The greatest number of Montebello residents report their race to be White, followed by Asian.
+Important ancestries of people in Montebello include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Montebello is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.